-Since moving to Chicago many, many years ago, my buddies and I have held a bacon themed party each year that we called Baconfest.
-Foolishly we never trademarked that name (or at least grab the domain name) and the Baconfest brand has been commercialized into an annual festival.
+Since moving to Chicago bacon in the 90’s, my friends and I have held a bacon themed party each year that we called Baconfest.
+Foolishly, we never trademarked that name or registered the domain name.
+And now, the Baconfest brand has been commercialized into an annual festival.

 This proved to be a great way to grill bacon, smoke bacon and generally make bacon even more awesome.
 If you use a sweet rub on the exterior, you’re going to have something similar to candied bacon.

 My source in Chicago for all things meat related is Lincoln Quality Meat Market in Lincoln Square.
-While talking with John the Butcher about what would make this a winning entry, we landed on using a caseless sausage known as ćevapi or ćevapčići for the filling.
+While talking with John the Butcher about what would make this a winning entry, we landed on using a caseless sausage known as ćevapi or cevapcici for the filling.

 Making the Bacon Weave a contest winner would require more than just great meat, it would also need lots of smoke, as well as slow cooking due to the size.

 You’ll need about 20 thick slices of bacon to form the basic weave pattern.
-What I made is actually 14 slices in a 7x7 weave.
+For thick sliced bacon, about 14 slices in a 7×7 weave is perfect.
 It all comes down to the size of your bacon and how big you want the final product to be.

 To ensure that it sets nicely, I covered the pan and placed it in the refrigerator for 1 hour.

-Grilling the Bacon Weave
+Smoking and Grilling the Bacon Weave

 Cook the weave for about about 3 hours until it registers 165 degrees in the center of the roll.
 Right at the end, I cranked the grill up to maximum to crisp off the bacon and give it a nice smokey, glazed look.

 And yes, it won Baconfest that year!